ncats/semantic-release-config/README.md

 }
 ```

-## Lib:
+## Angular Lib:
-Defined in `lib.js` file, specific for Angular Libraries.
-Loaded by default when requiring `@labshare/semantic-release-config/lib` and adapted for the following requirements:
+Defined in `angular-lib.js` file, specific for Angular Libraries.
+Loaded by default when requiring `@labshare/semantic-release-config/angular-lib` and adapted for the following requirements:

 * Angular Libraries are built with [NgPackagr](https://www.npmjs.com/package/ng-packagr).
 During `build` step (`npm run build:lib`), NgPackagr will create a new folder for the bundled package (`/dist`, by default).
 This happens because:
   * Several bundle types will be compiled - FESM2015, FESM5, UMD, Minified UMD bundle, etc.